A great national movement to plant 25 million acorns in Spain

 Some big projects worldwide

-Mother Earth needs trees and when we harvest trees for whatever reason, we should at least plant new ones to replace it.
+Mother Earth needs trees and when we harvest trees for whatever reason, we should at least plant new ones to replace them.
 In the past, various big-scale actions were started by India and Pakistan.

 From the beginning of the China project, some 66 billion trees have been planted, but not all have survived.
 At the beginning of 2018, China used 60,000 soldiers for a planting project.
-The area, roughly the size of Ireland, should be full of trees by the end of the year
+The area, roughly the size of Ireland, should be full of trees by the end of the year.

 This is an initiative to combat the Gobi Desert, which advances every year taking 1400 sq mi of grassland.
 Dust storms from the desert take topsoil away too, so planting trees will inhibit, reduce, and maybe prevent all this.

 Ethiopia planted 353 million trees in 12 hours in July 2019.
 Planting more trees will have a positive influence on climate change.